alexeyraspopov/shannon/readme.md

  * How can we describe a protocol in communication system between app and user?
  * What about 3rd party libs for rendering and data persistance?
  * How can we manage a complex state of systems?
+ * Is it possible to abstract store instance to server implementation?

 ## License